calvincs/XDripServer/README.md

 ### Additional Points:
-- Not all "Action" Responses are listed here, this is only a high lever overview of the process flow.
+- Not all "Action" Responses are listed here, this is only a high level overview of the process flow.

 - Communication security and protocols:
   - Between Drip Server and Web Server: gRPC with TLS.